jhitze/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `skip_nodes_with_local_storage` - If `true` cluster autoscaler will never delete nodes with pods with local storage, for example, EmptyDir or HostPath.
 Defaults to `true`.

 * `skip_nodes_with_system_pods` - If `true` cluster autoscaler will never delete nodes with pods from kube-system (except for DaemonSet or mirror pods).
 Defaults to `true`.

 ---

+A `azure_active_directory_role_based_access_control` block supports the following:

+* `managed` - (Optional) Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.

+* `tenant_id` - (Optional) The Tenant ID used for Azure Active Directory Application.
+If this isn't specified the Tenant ID of the current Subscription is used.

+When `managed` is set to `true` the following properties can be specified:

+* `admin_group_object_ids` - (Optional) A list of Object IDs of Azure Active Directory Groups which should have Admin Role on the Cluster.

+* `azure_rbac_enabled` - (Optional) Is Role Based Access Control based on Azure AD enabled?

+When `managed` is set to `false` the following properties can be specified:

+* `client_app_id` - (Required) The Client ID of an Azure Active Directory Application.

+* `server_app_id` - (Required) The Server ID of an Azure Active Directory Application.

+* `server_app_secret` - (Required) The Server Secret of an Azure Active Directory Application.

+---